hyperledger/indy-hipe/text/0028-wire-message-format/README.md

 #### Anoncrypt pack algorithm

-1. generate a content encryption key (symmetrical encryption key)
+1. generate a content encryption key (symmetrical encryption key) CEK
-2. encrypt the CEK for each recipient's public key using Anoncrypt (steps below)
+2. encrypt the CEK for each recipient's public key using Anoncrypt (steps below) and create a JSON array
     1. set `encrypted_key` value to base64URLencode(libsodium.crypto_box_seal(their_vk, cek))
         * Note it this step we're encrypting the cek, so it can be decrypted by the recipient
-3. base64URLencode the `protected` value
+3. set `protected` to base64 of the JSON array from step 2.
-4. encrypt the message using libsodium.crypto_aead_chacha20poly1305_ietf_encrypt_detached(message, protected_value_encoded, iv, cek) this is the ciphertext.
+4. encrypt the message using libsodium.crypto_aead_chacha20poly1305_ietf_encrypt_detached(message, JSON from step 2, iv, cek) this is the ciphertext.
 5. base64URLencode the iv, ciphertext, and tag then serialize the format into the output format listed above.

 For a reference implementation, see https://github.com/hyperledger/indy-sdk/blob/master/libindy/src/commands/crypto.rs